--- 1.2.1: Transport Session Statistics Table ipfixTransportSessionStatsTable OBJECT-TYPE SYNTAX SEQUENCE OF IpfixTransportSessionStatsEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "This table lists Transport Sessions statistics between Exporting Processes and Collecting Processes." ::= { ipfixStatistics 1 } ipfixTransportSessionStatsEntry OBJECT-TYPE SYNTAX IpfixTransportSessionStatsEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "Defines an entry in the ipfixTransportSessionStatsTable."
-AUGMENTS { ipfixTransportSessionEntry } ::= { ipfixTransportSessionStatsTable 1 } IpfixTransportSessionStatsEntry ::= SEQUENCE { ipfixTransportSessionRate Gauge32, ipfixTransportSessionPackets Counter64, ipfixTransportSessionBytes Counter64, ipfixTransportSessionMessages Counter64, ipfixTransportSessionDiscardedMessages Counter64, ipfixTransportSessionRecords Counter64, ipfixTransportSessionTemplates Counter64, ipfixTransportSessionOptionsTemplates Counter64, ipfixTransportSessionDiscontinuityTime TimeStamp } ipfixTransportSessionRate OBJECT-TYPE SYNTAX Gauge32 UNITS "bytes/second" MAX-ACCESS read-only STATUS current DESCRIPTION "The number of bytes per second received by the Collector or transmitted by the Exporter.
-A value of zero (0) means that no packets were sent or received, yet.
-This object is updated every second." ::= { ipfixTransportSessionStatsEntry 1 }

-'''
+-- 1.2.1: Transport Session Statistics Table

-ipfixTransportSessionPackets OBJECT-TYPE
+ipfixTransportSessionStatsTable OBJECT-TYPE

-SYNTAX Counter64
+SYNTAX SEQUENCE OF IpfixTransportSessionStatsEntry

-"packets"

-UNITS

-MAX-ACCESS read-only
+MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

-"The number of packets received by the Collector

-or transmitted by the Exporter.

-Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."
+"This table lists Transport Session statistics between

+Exporting Processes and Collecting Processes."

-::= { ipfixTransportSessionStatsEntry 2 }
+::= { ipfixStatistics 1 }

-ipfixTransportSessionBytes OBJECT-TYPE
+ipfixTransportSessionStatsEntry OBJECT-TYPE

-SYNTAX Counter64
+SYNTAX IpfixTransportSessionStatsEntry

-UNITS

-"bytes"

-MAX-ACCESS read-only
+MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

-"The number of bytes received by the Collector

-or transmitted by the Exporter.

-Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."
+"Defines an entry in the ipfixTransportSessionStatsTable."

-::= { ipfixTransportSessionStatsEntry 3 }
+AUGMENTS { ipfixTransportSessionEntry }

-ipfixTransportSessionMessages OBJECT-TYPE

-SYNTAX Counter64

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-"The number of IPFIX Messages received by the

-Collector or transmitted by the Exporter.

-Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."

-::= { ipfixTransportSessionStatsEntry 4 }
+::= { ipfixTransportSessionStatsTable 1 }

+IpfixTransportSessionStatsEntry ::=

+SEQUENCE {

+ipfixTransportSessionRate Gauge32,

+ipfixTransportSessionPackets Counter64,

+ipfixTransportSessionBytes Counter64,

+ipfixTransportSessionMessages Counter64,

-ipfixTransportSessionDiscardedMessages OBJECT-TYPE
+ipfixTransportSessionDiscardedMessages Counter64,

-SYNTAX Counter64

-MAX-ACCESS read-only

-STATUS current
+ipfixTransportSessionRecords Counter64,

 '''

-'''

-DESCRIPTION

-"The number of received IPFIX Message that are malformed,

-cannot be decoded, are received in the wrong order, or are

-missing according to the sequence number.

-If used at the Exporter, the number of messages that could

-not be sent due to, e.g., internal buffer overflows, network

-congestion, or routing issues.
+Counter64, ipfixTransportSessionTemplates ipfixTransportSessionOptionsTemplates Counter64, ipfixTransportSessionDiscontinuityTime TimeStamp } ipfixTransportSessionRate OBJECT-TYPE SYNTAX Gauge32 UNITS "bytes/second" MAX-ACCESS read-only STATUS current DESCRIPTION "The number of bytes per second received by the Collector or transmitted by the Exporter.
+A value of zero (0) means that no packets were sent or received yet.
+This object is updated every second." ::= { ipfixTransportSessionStatsEntry 1 } ipfixTransportSessionPackets OBJECT-TYPE SYNTAX Counter64 UNITS "packets" MAX-ACCESS read-only STATUS current DESCRIPTION "The number of packets received by the Collector or transmitted by the Exporter.
+Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of ipfixTransportSessionDiscontinuityTime." ::= { ipfixTransportSessionStatsEntry 2 } ipfixTransportSessionBytes OBJECT-TYPE SYNTAX Counter64 UNITS "bytes" MAX-ACCESS read-only STATUS current DESCRIPTION "The number of bytes received by the Collector or transmitted by the Exporter.
+Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of ipfixTransportSessionDiscontinuityTime." ::= { ipfixTransportSessionStatsEntry 3 } ipfixTransportSessionMessages OBJECT-TYPE SYNTAX Counter64 MAX-ACCESS read-only

+STATUS current DESCRIPTION "The number of IPFIX Messages received by the Collector or transmitted by the Exporter.
+Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of ipfixTransportSessionDiscontinuityTime." ::= { ipfixTransportSessionStatsEntry 4 } ipfixTransportSessionDiscardedMessages OBJECT-TYPE SYNTAX Counter64 MAX-ACCESS read-only STATUS current DESCRIPTION "The number of received IPFIX Messages that are malformed, cannot be decoded, are received in the wrong order, or are missing according to the sequence number.
+If used at the Exporter, the number of messages that could not be sent due to, for example, internal buffer overflows, network congestion, or routing issues.
+Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of ipfixTransportSessionDiscontinuityTime." ::= { ipfixTransportSessionStatsEntry 5 } ipfixTransportSessionRecords OBJECT-TYPE SYNTAX Counter64 MAX-ACCESS read-only STATUS current DESCRIPTION "The number of Data Records received by the Collector or transmitted by the Exporter.
+Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of ipfixTransportSessionDiscontinuityTime." ::= { ipfixTransportSessionStatsEntry 6 } ipfixTransportSessionTemplates OBJECT-TYPE SYNTAX Counter64 MAX-ACCESS read-only STATUS current DESCRIPTION "The number of Templates received or transmitted.
 Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."

-::= { ipfixTransportSessionStatsEntry 5 }

-ipfixTransportSessionRecords OBJECT-TYPE

-SYNTAX Counter64

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-"The number of Data Records received by the Collector or

-transmitted by the Exporter.

-Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."

-::= { ipfixTransportSessionStatsEntry 6 }

-ipfixTransportSessionTemplates OBJECT-TYPE

-SYNTAX Counter64

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-"The number of Templates received or transmitted.

-Discontinuities in the value of this counter can occur at

-re-initialization of the management system and at other

-times as indicated by the value of

-ipfixTransportSessionDiscontinuityTime."

-::= { ipfixTransportSessionStatsEntry 7 }

-ipfixTransportSessionOptionsTemplates OBJECT-TYPE

-SYNTAX Counter64

-MAX-ACCESS read-only

-STATUS current

-'''